alancphilpott/100-days-of-code/log.md

 -   Ternary Operator - the only conditional operator to have 3 operands and something no developer can do without.

 I am committing this work to GitHub but to a private repository.

+### Skipped June 10, 2020 - Too unwell.

+### Day 55: June 11, 2020

+Resource: developedbyed Creative JavaScript [Course](https://developedbyed.com/p/the-creative-javascript-course)

+**Todays Progress**: Finished of Chatper 4 of Ed's Creative JavaScript Course.

+**Thoughts**

+I made it through the final 3 topics of Chapter 4: Arrays.
+The areas covered were:

+-  Arrow Functions: a great compact alternative to regular function expressions.
+If the function has one statement within it, the curly brackets can be removed and the statement result is automatically returned.
+- Array Sorting: Calling sort() without any arguments will sort Strings, but to sort Numbers, the optional compareFunction arguments can be passed in, sort(firstEl, secondEl).
+- Spread Syntax: Something I'd seen before maybe once or twice, used to create a clone of Arrays/Objects which as a result will not affect the original reference data.

+I am committing this work to GitHub but to a private repository.